Telecom / ISP Customer Operations

 The result is not an AI demo.

-It is a support system that operators can trust under real load.
+It is a support system that operators can trust under real load, with lower cost per interaction and better customer experience.

 Next step